Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 The other Weaver was carrying Bravo Team: Blaczynski, Akiyama, Parata and Newman, with Regaari for their team leader.
 The remaining Gaoians made up Charlie Team and were led by Faarek.
 They had already infiltrated covertly via Exo-Atmospheric drop twenty minutes previously, and were quickly scouting the target building.
 Thanks to them, Costello was already working with a partial schematic for the hospital that was growing by the second as ALBION and CAMBRIA crunched their suit sensor data.

 An important number blinked top-right in his field of view, and presumably in the rest of the team’s too, because they immediately quit jawing and ran their final checks.
-Costello trusted Rebar to handle it---he was keeping the burly Master Sergeant at his side as a safety net against his own relative inexperience after all---and raised Regaari.
+Costello trusted Rebar to handle it - he was keeping the burly Master Sergeant at his side as a safety net against his own relative inexperience after all - and raised Regaari.

 “DEXTER, ABBOTT.
 Our loadmaster says drop in four.
 Alpha team’s all ready.
 You?”